brmson/yodaqa/doc/HIGHLEVEL.md

 In-depth sentence analysis is done on the remaining passages and candidate answers are generated based on this.
 (So many approaches are possible;
 for starters, we choose a naive strategy of simply picking the NP clauses that are not covered by clues.)
-CandidateAnswer annotations (back in the Result view!) represent these.
+CandidateAnswer annotations (in the PickedPassages view!) represent these.

 ## Answer Generator